 Crews are building connections over the Trillium Line LRT trench to link both sides of the parking garage at each level.

-The hospital expects the parking garage to be completed by mid-2025.
-The garage will provide about 2,900 parking spaces, including accessible spaces, electric vehicle charging stations and secure bicycle spaces.
-It will play a key role in ensuring convenient access for patients, visitors and staff.
+The hospital expects the parking garage to be completed by next year at the latest.
+The facility will provide about 2,900 parking spaces, including accessible spaces, along with electric vehicle charging stations and 347 secure bicycle spaces.
+The garage will play a key role in ensuring convenient access to the hospital for patients, visitors and staff.

 “We’re effectively laying the groundwork logistically to maximize efficiency in the future construction of the main hospital,” Pinet explained in the recent TOH construction update.
 “Once construction of the hospital begins, it will involve thousands of construction workers, substantial heavy equipment, and all the materials required for such a large-scale project.
 The preparatory work the team is doing now is very strategic; anything the team can do to streamline logistics will result in a smoother operation from the outset.”